 The third entry in Keanu Reeves’s action saga doesn’t disappoint, delivering yet more brutal fights and ambitious stunts, while also expanding the world of the title hitman.

-As the entire assassin underworld turns on him, Wick will have to use every weapon in his arsenal if he has any hope of survival, which includes calling in a favour from an old friend: Halle Berry’s Sofia (and her particularly deadly pets).
+As the entire assassin underworld turns on him, John Wick will have to use every weapon in his arsenal if he has any hope of survival, which includes calling in a favour from an old friend: Halle Berry’s Sofia (and her particularly deadly pets).
 Quite possibly the pinnacle of modern action film-making.

 Uncut Gems (2020)

 We should probably start by warning you you’re in for a tense and stressful two hours if you choose to watch Uncut Gems in one sitting.
 The Safdie brothers’ (Good Time) film takes funnyman Adam Sandler and turns him into a New York City jeweller risking everything to banish his debts and escape the collectors after him.
 Sandler is unrecognisable, but that’s no bad thing.
 We’d go as far as to say he was robbed this award season.

 Streaming services we think you might like…

 - From the best TV like Westworld and Game of Thrones to the latest movies including Spider-Man: Far from Home and Yesterday Start your 7-day free NOW TV trial now